ajnyga/funding/README.md

 About
 -----
-This plugin adds article funding data using the Crossref funders registry, considers the data in the Crossref XML export and displays them on the article page.
+This plugin adds submission funding data using the Crossref funders registry, considers the data in the Crossref XML export and displays them on the submission view page.

 License
 -------